Danon5/GrappleColorMod/ModAssemblyReadMe.txt

 Configuration file is very simple:
-1 line per argument. (case insensitive)
+1 line per argument. (case sensitive)

 Arguments are:
 rgb (number,number,number) // each number is from 0 and 255